 Nakano, S. (2021).
 A Review of Studies Related to the Aptitude in Sign Language Acquisition by Hearing Adults: Cognitive Factors.
 Bulletin of the Faculty of Co-Education, Gunma University, Humanities and Social Sciences, 70, 165–174.

+Napier, J., Skinner, R., Adam, R., Stone, C., Pratt, S., & Obasi, C. (2021, August).
+A demographic snapshot of the profession: The 2021 Census of sign language translators & interpreters in the UK.
+Association of Sign Language Interpreters UK & Heriot-Watt University.